mark-nick-o/mavlink_experiments/README.md

 and some mavlink communication scripts for testing using pymavlink and mavlink-routerd as well as scripts to run them via crontab to keep mavlink-routerd running all the time even when it is killed.

 This is for use at present on raspberry Pi

+Testing is ongoing with sony alpha camera setting it up from both QGC and Mission Planner

+and to aid with multi-processing examples in multi-proc to be incorporated in latest python routunes